jkotan/scingestor/README.md

 ## Dataset list file content

-The scicat ingestor trigger its actions on appending a new line in the dataset list file.
+The scicat ingestor triggers its actions on append a new line in the dataset list file.
 The dataset list file is located in the scan directory and its filename is defined by **datasets_filename_pattern** variable, i.e. by default "scicat-datasets-{beamtimeid}.lst".

+By default the scan dataset metadata are fetch from the corresponding the master file with its filename given by <scanname>.<ext> where usually <ext> is `nxs` or `fio`.
+The detector file related to the particular scan are places in the <scanname> subdirectory and they are added to the scan origindatablock.

 A separete line in the dataset list file may contain
 1. a scanname to ingest e.g.  `myscan_00012`

-2. a scanname to reingest with a unique identifier (timestamp) e.g. `myscan_00012:1702988846.0770347`
+2. a scanname to re-ingest with a unique identifier (timestamp), e.g. `myscan_00012:1702988846.0770347`

-3. a scanname and detector subdirectories to ingest e.g.  `myscan_00012 pilatus1 lambda`
+3. a scanname and additional detector subdirectories to ingest, e.g.  `myscan_00012 pilatus1 lambda`
-4. a scanname from multi-scan nexus file to ingest e.g.  `myscan::/scan12;myscan_00012`
+4. a string with a  base master filename, a NXentry NeXus path and a scanname representing scan metadata from the multi-scan nexus file to ingest, e.g.  `myscan::/scan12;myscan_00012`
-5. a command to start a measurement with a given name which groups related scans  e.g. `__command__ start mycalib6`
+5. a command to start a measurement with a given name which groups related scans,  e.g. `__command__ start mycalib6`
-6. a command to stop a measurement which groups related scans  e.g. `__command__ stop`
+6. a command to stop a measurement which groups related scans,  e.g. `__command__ stop`

+## Measurment Datasets which group scan metadata